-North Devon Taxi Newsletter
+Hackney Tariff

+Further to the last update on the taxi tariff, the statutory consultation process on the proposed amendments has now come to a close.

+There were 30 consultation responses received, which contained perhaps unsurprisingly polar opposite views in terms of the proposal, from the rates being either too high, or too low, or concerns over the proposed commencement of rates, etc. Members were provided with all representations and they were examined in turn by Licensing and Community Safety Committee during their meeting of the 14 June.
+At this meeting members made a recommendation to Strategy and Resources Committee to approve the tariff un-amended from that advertised.

+In line with the process outlined under the Local Government (Miscellaneous Provisions) Act 1976 this matter will now be determined in the required period of two months from the date of the original notice.
+As such, the recommendation before Strategy and Resources Committee on the 4 July is that the new tariff becomes effective on the 11 July 2022.
+We will update you shortly after this meeting with the decision made, and to provide advice on the next stage.
+New tariff cards, customer information sheets etc., will be issued, and for those wishing to update their meters, information will be provided on meter testing arrangements.

 New Taxi Legislation

-The Taxi and Private Hire Vehicle (Disabled Persons) Act 2022 has now passed royal assent and will become law in around two months’ time.
+The Taxi and Private Hire Vehicle (Disabled Persons) Act 2022 has now passed royal assent and will become law on the 28 June 2022.
 The legislation originated from a Private Members Bill and seeks to address gaps in the protection given to disabled people under Sections 165 and 167 of the Equality Act.
 The key changes introduced by the Act are:

 Taxi/ PH drivers will be obliged to carry and provide fair service to all passengers, regardless of impairment, at no extra cost.
 Previously the Equality Act provisions meant that drivers were unable to refuse to carry a customer with an assistance dog unless they had a medical exemption certificate, and drivers of wheelchair accessible vehicles were likewise unable to refuse a wheelchair user without an exemption.
 The new legislation therefore extends these provisions to carrying and providing reasonable assistance to all disabled passengers.